Staff shortages are damaging customer experience

 The original version of this article was first published on The Caterer

 We are a hospitality and catering recruitment agency.
 Are you struggling with your Hospitality and Catering Staff Recruitment?
-Maybe we can help or if you are looking for a hospitality or catering job, take a look at our latest vacancies.
+Maybe we can help or if you are looking for a hospitality or catering job, or temp hospitality jobs, take a look at our latest vacancies.